VitorCarvalho67/Barium/README.md

 ```
 The software should now be active, and you can interact with your computer using hand gestures.

+>[!WARNING]
+> Remember that you need a camera to use this software.

 ## Develop

 In the development process, we start with the creation of a data collection software to build our custom dataset.
 Next, we move on to developing a neural network, utilizing deep learning and convolutional neural networks (CNN).
 Finally, we create software that employs this network to recognize real-time movements and execute corresponding actions For more detailed information on developing Barium, please read the [Developer Guide][Dev]